Sigmund Widmer: Other mandates

 In 1983 Sigmund Widmer initiated a parliamentary motion to establish the Historical Dictionary of Switzerland.
 Other mandates include the Mayor of the International Union Bureau for Franco-German understanding and European cooperation (1967–1977) and the bureau of the Pro Helvetia from 1986 to 1989.
 Widmer was honoured to hold the Federal Assembly speech on occasion of the 700th anniversary celebration of Switzerland on 3 May 1991.
 In 1992 Widmer was appointed by the Federal Council as a mediator in the conflict over the newly formed Canton of Jura – the "report of the Consultative Commission of the Federal Council and the Kt.
 Bern and Jura", the so-called Widmer report, was published in 1993.

 Personal life

 Sigmund Widmer served as colonel of infantry in the Swiss militia army.
-He has published numerous newspaper articles, gave lectures and wrote books on contemporary and historical issues.
+He published numerous newspaper articles, gave lectures and wrote books on contemporary and historical issues.

 Sigmund Widmer died on 11 August 2003 after a short disease at the cantonal hospital of Valais, and was buried at the Fluntern Cemetery.